tradalia/docs/README.md

 ## Goals

-Simply stated, the **BitFever** platform will try to address all pain points of current systems.
+Simply stated, the **Tradalia** platform will try to address all pain points of current systems.
 Specifically:

 - No need to manually rollover any contract.
 The platform will automatically roll contracts a day before expiration
 - No need for continuous contracts or custom futures.
 The platform will automatically build continuous contracts on the fly